Armada2508/frc2508.org/README.md

 ### Setup

-1. Install Ruby (use http://rubyinstaller.org for Windows) (Requires ruby version 2.6.6-2)
+1. Install the latest version of Ruby (use http://rubyinstaller.org for Windows).
-2. Clone this repository.
+2. Clone this repository with `git clone https://github.com/Armada2508/frc2508.org.git`.
 3. Navigate to the root directory of this repository in a command prompt.
-4. Installing the correct bundler might be necessary which can be done with `gem install bundler:2.4.21`
-5. Type `bundle install` (you may need `gem install bundle` first)
+4. Type `bundle install` (you may need `gem install bundle` first).

 ### Run Website Locally

-1. Run `bundle exec middleman server`
+1. Run `bundle exec middleman server`.
-2. In your favorite browser go to `https://localhost:4567`
+2. In your favorite browser go to `https://localhost:4567`.

 ### Deploying

+1. Create a new branch with `git switch -c branchname`.
-1. Commit your changes with `git commit`
+2. Commit your changes with `git commit -m "commit message"`.
-2. Push your changes to the `master` branch
+3. Push your changes to your new branch with `git push`.
+4. Open a pull request, merge your branch into master, and wait for gh actions to deploy.